8 Garage Alternatives for the Rest of Us

 Garage kits are easy to assemble—assembly takes very little time.
 For something so easy to handle, they can be pretty durable, featuring galvanized steel frames and a simple locking mechanism that speeds up the setup process.

-These portable garages feature UV-resistant reinforced polyethylene fabric, instead of vinyl or wood siding, for better protection.
+These portable garages feature UV-resistant reinforced polyethylene fabric, instead of vinyl, wood, or other types of siding, for better protection.
 The fabric can either be one stitched-together covering, or consist of separate panels.
 It can feature either a roll-up or zippered front enclosure or just be open on one end.

 Ultimately, portable garage kits are less expensive, less effort consuming and more portable than storage sheds or other vehicle sheds.